 Age Guidelines for Concern

-Most dental professionals become concerned when thumb-sucking persists beyond age 4, particularly if it continues when permanent teeth start appearing around age 6.
+According to the American Academy of Pediatric Dentistry (AAPD), thumb sucking that continues beyond age 3 warrants dental consultation, with particular concern if the habit persists after permanent teeth begin emerging around age 6.
 The intensity and frequency of the habit matter more than the age alone.
 A child who occasionally sucks their thumb when tired differs significantly from one who engages in vigorous, constant thumb-sucking throughout the day.

 Potential Dental Problems from Prolonged Thumb-Sucking